kirakirakira/daycare/README.md

 ## How to run
 1. Clone
 1. Navigate to folder
-1. Start MySQL server locally and update connection string?
-Need to run migrations and update?
 1. Run `dotnet build`
 1. Run `dotnet run`
 1. Open link in browser